mirainc/mira-kit/CONTRIBUTING.md

 `yarn workspace raydiant-scripts add <package-name>`

+##### Linking with Apps

+To link `raydiant-kit` with your application, run the following commands:

+`cd packages/raydiant-simulator && yarn build`

+`yarn link`

+Then, in the root directory of your application, run `yarn link raydiant-scripts`

 ## Publishing

 Creating a pre-release (ie. `v2.0.5-beta.1`) will publish packages to npm under the `next` tag.
 Creating a new release (ie. `v2.0.5`) will publish all packages, examples and documentation.